Should You Quit Your Job to Travel?

-Before writing a resignation letter, think carefully about whether you really want to travel long-term, or whether you simply want a different job.
+Before writing a resignation letter, consider if you really want to travel long-term, or whether you simply want a different job because you're unhappy or dissatisfied in your current position.
 If you want a different job, begin a job search to find a job that fits your needs and interests.

 Could You Take a Long Vacation Instead?

 Think about how long you want to travel.
 Would you be happy traveling for a few weeks, rather than a few months or years?
 If so, you might be able to take an extended vacation rather than quit your job.

 Check with your human resources office or employee handbook for information on how many vacation days you get per year, and whether or not you can save them up over a couple of years and then use them for a multi-week vacation.
 If the company has a carryover vacation policy, this could be a workable option.

 Or, it's possible you can find a new job and negotiate for a start date that's several weeks or even a month in the future, providing you with the time to travel.

 Instead of using vacation time, you might be able to take a sabbatical from work for a few weeks or months.
 Of course, this depends on your employer and industry.

 It's more likely that you'll be able to take this kind of leave if you are a valued employee, and one with a long tenure at the company.

 That is, it's unlikely the company will allow you to take a sabbatical if you have only worked there for a couple of years.

 Research shows that sabbaticals are good for companies as well as employees, so it's worth pitching the idea to your employer.
 Once you have a sense of how long you want to travel, talk to your boss.
 He or she might be willing to make something work if you give enough notice.